Ralim/IronOS/Documentation/Flashing.md

 # Pinecil (Pine64)

-The MCU used in the Pinecil supports usb-dfu.
+- The MCU used in the Pinecil supports usb-dfu.
 Reference [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil).

-It is recommended to use the [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
+- Recommended [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
 This GUI app is easy to use, works in several types of OS, i.e. Windows/Mac, and will automatically fetch the newest stable version of IronOS from Github.
-One advantage to Pinecil is you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
-However, simply flashing a working firmware will fix everything.
+- One advantage to Pinecil is that you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
+Never fear, simply re-flashing with a working firmware copy will fix everything.

-If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
-You will need to connect your Pinecil to a computer usinga USB cable.
-Generally all usb controllers work, but some hubs have issues so it is recommended to connect directly and avoid USB hubs.
+- If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
+It requires connectting your Pinecil to a computer usinga a USB cable.
+Generally all usb controllers work, but some hubs have issues so it is preferred to avoid USB hubs for updates.

 ## Linux and Mac